nginxinc/nginx-gateway-fabric/site/content/includes/installation/nginx-plus/nginx-plus-secret.md

 You can now delete the `license.jwt` file.

 If you need to update the JWT at any time, update the `license.jwt` field in the Secret using `kubectl edit` and apply the changes.
-The volume mount containing the Secret will be updated by the kubelet when it syncs the Pod.